Impression And Mouth Preparation

 3. A thin film of saliva

-• It prevents air entry between the denture & soft tissue
+• Atmospheric Pressure And Peripheral Seal prevent air entry between the denture and soft tissue

-• To obtain it denture borders should rest on soft & resilient tissues
+• To obtain it denture borders should rest on soft and resilient tissues

-• On application of forces, a vacuum has created that aid in retention
+• On application of forces, a vacuum is created that aids in retention

-• This is a natural suction of denture
+• This is a natural suction of the denture

-• It is directly proportional to the denture base area
+• Atmospheric Pressure and Peripheral Seal are directly proportional to the denture base area

 Impression And Mouth Preparation Atmosphoric Pressure